LeslieSarmiento/SQL_QUERIES/SALES/automobile_data.md

 WHERE TRUE;
 ```

-## Project Overview
-This project focuses on cleaning and validating automobile sales data using SQL in Google BigQuery.
-The dataset contains historical information about cars, including their specifications, fuel types, engine details, and prices.

-The goal of this project is to prepare the dataset for reliable analysis by identifying and correcting inconsistencies, missing values, and data entry errors.
-Clean data is essential before performing any analysis, especially when the results will guide business decisions.

-The main objective of this project is to demonstrate common SQL data cleaning techniques directly within a database environment.
-This includes validating column values, identifying inconsistencies, correcting errors, and ensuring the dataset is ready for analysis.

 ## Business Scenario
 In this scenario, a data analyst is working with a used car dealership startup.
 The company's investors want to understand which cars are most popular with customers so they can stock their inventory accordingly.